dotnet/docs/docs/standard/microservices-architecture/multi-container-microservice-net-applications/implement-api-gateways-with-ocelot.md

 For instance, fine granularity in the API Gateway tier can be especially useful for more advanced composite UI applications that are based on microservices, because the concept of a fine-grained API Gateway is similar to a UI composition service.

-You can read further information about this topic in the section [Creating composite UI based on microservices](https://docs.microsoft.com/dotnet/standard/microservices-architecture/architect-microservice-container-applications/microservice-based-composite-ui-shape-layout).
+For more information about UI composition services, see [Creating composite UI based on microservices](https://docs.microsoft.com/dotnet/standard/microservices-architecture/architect-microservice-container-applications/microservice-based-composite-ui-shape-layout).

 As key takeaway, for many medium- and large-size applications, using a custom-built API Gateway product is usually a good approach, but not as a single monolithic aggregator or unique central custom API Gateway unless that API Gateway allows multiple independent configuration areas for the several development teams creating autonomous microservices.

 ### Sample microservices/containers to reroute through the API Gateways

-As an example, 'eShopOnContainers' has around six internal microservice-types that have to be published through the API Gateways, as shown in the following image.
+As an example, `eShopOnContainers` has around six internal microservice-types that have to be published through the API Gateways, as shown in the following image.

 ![](./media/image29.png)